40Digits/wordpress-starter-theme/README.md

 If you want to take the [BEM](http://bem.info/method/), [OOCSS](http://oocss.org/), or [SMACSS](http://smacss.com/) approach, the choice is yours.
 Do what works and feels best for you and your team.

+##**Requirements**

+* [Sass Globbing](https://rubygems.org/gems/sass-globbing) - While you don't have to use it, you can individually call sass files.
+* If you are using Grunt, look for [require](https://github.com/gruntjs/grunt-contrib-sass#require) under Grunt Contrib Sass, and makes sure to add it in.

 ##**Template Structure**
 ```
 sass/